brentvatne/brentvatne.github.io/_posts/2014-12-11-launchd-startup-osx.markdown

 ---
 layout: post
-title: launchd for startup scripts on OSX: dark dock, light toolbar
+title: launchd for startup scripts on OSX - dark dock, light toolbar
 class: launchd-osx-startup
 description: Learn how to use launchd/launch to write startup scripts, and make OSX Yosemite look prettier in the process.
 ---